Blog 5 Things Every Personal Trainer Bio Must Have to Be Effective.

 • Provide the answers to all their burning questions.

 And if you _can _do all those things?
-Then you’ve already gone a long way in building trust and converting your prospects into actual customers.
+Then, you have already gone a long way in building trust and converting your prospects into actual customers.

-In this post we’re going to take a look at the 5 specific things your potential clients are trying to figure out when they read your bio, and how to address and include all of them in your bio so you can convert readers into clients.
+In this post, we’re going to take a look at the five specific things your potential clients are trying to figure out when they read your bio and discuss how to address and include all of them in your bio so you can convert readers into clients.

 Table of Contents: